wolberine/docs/markdown/tutorials/onboarding-kit.md

 cool accomplishment.
 For more Dash and Hologram Cloud functionality, check out our docs [here](/docs/).
 If you have any questions or comments, contact us!

-### What's next?

-* Potential ideas: post any additions to the code to a community forum
-* Ask for help in the [community forum](https://community.hologram.io)
-* Integrate the temperature sensor into the status update
-    * Provide code
-* Advanced tutorial on lower level Dash features
-* Vote on next kit/sensor/tutorial we develop